 The result is that lower back and upper leg pain can present with a myriad of signs and symptoms, with many different etiologies (causes).

-Meralgia paresthetica sensory changes in the lateral thigh where there may be a burning feeling, or numbness.
+Meralgia paresthetica causes sensory changes on the side of the thigh where there may be a burning feeling, or numbness along the distribution of the lateral femoral cutaneous nerve.
 It has no motor fibres so when pinched cannot affect the quadriceps muscle; the knee won't give.
 If it does, then one suspects an entirely different problem.

 There's an important distinguishing feature.
 The femoral nerve is also motor to the quadriceps muscle.
 When it is pinched in the mid lumbar spine, for example a slipped disc, then there a high likelihood that the knee jerk reflex will be affected.
 I know as I personally have had this condition, causing severe upper leg pain, numbness extending into the inner lower leg,